Sparxx/Ori/README.md

 All scrapers allow the selection of a text file of tokens/wallets from misc folder or you can copy/paste a list or single token in

 For large lists, it is recommended to use proxies.
-ISP's work very well since all sites have mild cloudflare.
-Resi's work but for very large lists they struggle, not ideal
+ISP's work very well since all sites have low cloudflare.
+Residential proxies work but for very large lists they struggle, not ideal

-For small lists you can run local on normal scraper modules - For pumpfun top traders proxies are highly recommended
+For small lists of tokens you can run local on normal scraper modules - For pumpfun top traders proxies are highly recommended since rate limits are high

-**MODULES**":
+**MODULES**:

 Pumpfun top traders  - All trade stats for pumpfun coins pre-bonding

 Top Traders - Scrapes top traders for a coin(s)

-Wallet Stats - Fetches stats for a wallet(s) including winrate, buys, sells, pnl, etc..